jkoshy01/Matplotlib-Homework---The-Power-of-Plots/README.md

 * Maker sure you use the proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

-* Use the starter workbook](Pymaceuticals/pymaceuticals_starter.ipynb) for help on what modules to import and expected format of the notebook.
+* Use the starter workbook](Pymaceuticals/pymaceuticals_starter.ipynb) tthat will help you create the modules to import and expected format of the notebook.